OCAAlliance/AES70-OCC-sphinx/source/Control Classes/OcaDynamics.rst

 .. cpp:class:: OcaDynamics: OcaActuator

-    A multipurpose dynamics processor.
+    Multipurpose dynamics processor.
 Can be configured as compressor, limiter, expander, or gate.
-This class is expected to handle the majority of the basic cases.
-More complex devices may be described in a different manner, using one or more **OcaDynamicsDetector** and **OcaDynamicsCurve** objects, in conjunction with other Worker objects as needed.
+This class is designed to handle the majority of the basic cases.
+More complex devices may be described in a different manner, using one or more **OcaDynamicsDetector** and **OcaDynamicsCurve** objects, in conjunction with other **Worker** objects as needed.

     **Properties**:

+    .. _ocadynamics_attacktime:

+    .. cpp:member:: OcaTimeInterval AttackTime

+        Attack time in seconds.

+        This property has id ``4.8``.

     .. _ocadynamics_classid: